tanvirr007/CustomROM_build_guide_aosp/README.md

 ```

 i will use
-device tree / vendor forked tree from jabiyeff21 and dblenk9
+device tree / vendor tree from jabiyeff21 and dblenk9
 Mi680 kernel from AkiraNoSushi and muralivijay9845